Three more Liberals have censored us – so we’re suing them

-Tonight, Ezra announces Rebel News' legal battle plan against three more Liberal cabinet ministers have censored us.
-You can read our 21-page lawsuit for yourself by clicking here.
+On this free episode of The Ezra Levant Show, Ezra revealed Rebel News' legal strategy against three additional Liberal cabinet ministers who have censored us.
+You can access our 21-page lawsuit by clicking here.

 What’s so crazy is that they’re doing to us exactly what Steven Guilbeault, Trudeau’s extremist environment minister, did to us — and he was smashed in Federal Court.